nullstack-solutions/iMock2/docs/README.md

 ### Automated regression
 - Run `node tests/cache-workflow.spec.js` from the project root.
 The spec loads `js/core.js` and `js/features.js` in a VM sandbox to assert that optimistic cache operations keep the cache map, optimistic queue, and rendered mappings in sync through create, update, and delete flows.

+## Deployment automation
+- Pushes to the `main` branch trigger the GitHub Pages workflow in `.github/workflows/static.yml`, deploying the latest build to the production `github-pages` environment with the canonical site URL.
+- Pushes to `staging` or `test` run the same workflow but flip the deploy step into preview mode.
+GitHub Pages generates an isolated preview URL per branch, exposed in the workflow summary, so you can validate changes without impacting production.
+- To publish a preview, push commits to `staging` (or `test`) or dispatch the workflow manually from the Actions tab while selecting the desired ref.
+Merge into `main` when you are satisfied to promote the change to production.

 ## Feature map
 ### Dashboard
 | Status | Area | Key implementation | Notes |